 COVID-19 guide for care staff supporting adults with learning disabilities or autistic adults

 People with learning disabilities and autistic people have the same rights as the rest of the population to live purposeful lives as active members of families and communities.
 At its best, social care promotes and upholds these rights, so that people with learning disabilities and autistic people can enjoy lives that are rich, fulfilling and fully included in society.
 Social care is underpinned by human rights and supported by the Mental Capacity Act – as the legal framework which asserts and supports people’s rights to make their own decisions.
-During the COVID-19 pandemic, however, everyone’s lives are being limited, and everyone is having to make changes to the way we live together and in communities to combat the virus.
+During the COVID-19 pandemic, however, everyone’s lives have been limited, and everyone has had to make changes to the way we live together and within communities to combat the virus.
+Although most legal restrictions have now been lifted, the virus is still circulating at a high rate and lives will continue to be affected.

-This public health crisis is having an acute impact on those with care and support needs, carers and staff.
-Those you support, and their families, are also likely to be worried about their health; their routines will perhaps have been significantly interrupted; and people may have difficulty understanding rules about social distancing and infection control.
-All of these issues may be causing heightened anxiety.
+This public health crisis has had an acute impact on those with care and support needs, carers and staff.
+Those you support, and their families, may still be worried about their health; their routines could perhaps be significantly interrupted through the need to isolate; and people may have difficulty understanding the changes and ongoing requirements for caution and infection control.
+All of these issues may continue to cause heightened anxiety.

-As a care provider you and your staff may be anxious about your own health and that of your family's; you may also be under increased work pressure due to other staff being off sick, and pressures may be exacerbated by people’s usual activities (e.g. day support) being curtailed.
+As a care provider you and your staff may be anxious about your own health and that of your family's; you may also be under increased work pressure due to other staff being off sick or isolating, and pressures may be exacerbated by people’s usual activities (e.g. day support) being curtailed at times.

 Helping the person to understand the changes

 Supporting autistic people and people with a learning disability requires skill and time in what can sometimes be complex situations.
-The current health crisis has increased confusion, fear and anxiety for everyone, and inevitably it will bring additional challenges.
-There may be a need for detailed planning where people are used to specific routines, and are unsettled by change.
+The pandemic has increased confusion, fear and anxiety for everyone, and inevitably it will continue to bring additional challenges.
+This may include the requirement to self-isolate if the person develops symptoms or has not yet been fully vaccinated and has been in close contact with someone who tests positive.
+In such situations there may be a need for detailed planning where people are used to specific routines, and are unsettled by change.

 Each person is an individual.
 It is important therefore to think about what the person you are supporting enjoys normally – how they choose to spend their time, who is important to them, what strategies and plans typically work when things are not going well – and to continue to provide calm and reassuring support.